This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 Aftercare

-You will have to keep the wound clean using a cotton bud dipped in boiled cooled water.
+You will need to keep the wound clean using a cotton bud dipped in boiled cooled water.

 Keep the wound dry for 7 days.